“Bijou boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 Meals at Why House are sociable affairs around communal tables in the dining pavilion, an open-sided building near the main house.
 It gives a weekend or house-party feel to staying at the hotel, which can be great fun - although if you’d prefer some privacy, you can dine à deux in various locations in the gardens and by the pool.

-The food is a mix of Western and Sri Lankan.
+The food is a mix of Western, Lebanese and Sri Lankan.
 We tucked into a selection of local curries on one evening, and roast chicken on another; the seafood comes highly recommended by other guests, although we didn’t get the chance to sample it.
+The kithul tart with a side of peanut brittle ice cream was savoured for dessert.
 Lunch options might include club sandwiches, crab salads or spicy Nasi Goreng.

 Breakfast is a buffet of fresh fruit, cereal and toast (with Marmite, for Brits with a craving!), along with eggs cooked to order.
 String hoppers (a kind of Sri Lankan pancake) are often served, too.